 2. Great Source of Active Vitamin A

-What’s important about the vitamin A found in liver is that it’s the active form (also called retinol), which only comes from animal-derived foods.
-Active, or preformed, vitamin A can be used directly by the body and does not need to first be converted like plant-based vitamin A (called carotenoids).
+The active form of vitamin A (also called retinol) only comes from animal-derived foods and can be used directly by the body, as opposed to plant-based vitamin A (called carotenoids).

 3. Very High in Iron, Helping with Anemia Prevention

-4. High in Vitamin B6, Biotin and Folate
+4. High in Vitamin B6, Biotin, Choline and Folate

-In addition to vitamin B12, liver is high in vitamin B6, biotin and folate.
-These B vitamins, especially folate, help your body with something called methylation as well as cellular function.
 An important folate-dependent reaction in the body is the conversion of the methylation of deoxyuridylate to thymidylate in the formation of DNA, which is required for proper cell division.
-(3) When this process is impaired, this initiates megaloblastic anemia, one of the hallmarks of folate deficiency.
+When this process is impaired, this initiates megaloblastic anemia, one of the hallmarks of folate deficiency.

 Liver also supplies smaller amounts of nutrients, including copper, zinc, chromium and selenium, which have far-reaching benefits for your metabolism, central nervous system and endocrine systems.